effector/effector/src/content/docs/en/api/effector/Effect.md

 ## `map(fn)` {#map}

 Creates a new event, which will be called after the original effect is called, applying the result of a `fn` as a payload.
-It is special function which allows you to decompose dataflow, extract or transform data.
+It is a special function which allows you to decompose dataflow, extract or transform data.

 ### Formulae {#map-formulae}